 Pain.
 Anger.
 Burning up.
 Screaming.
 The maddening sensation of being several places at once, several forms at once, several times at once.

 Then, with a jerk, Ra Thor came back to himself, feeling prickly, as if his armor was crawling.

 He was standing on duty in R.I.P.'s circular command center with several of the robot officers.
-The Robot Masters had been joking around and making pleasant conversation with Knight Man and Wind Man (who had just returned from a successful counterfeit bust in the Himalayans against a small robot crime ring) when it happened, and all traces of merriment had vanished from their faces as they stared at Ra Thor in concern.
+The Robot Masters had been joking around with Knight Man and Wind Man (who had just returned from a successful counterfeit bust in the Himalayans against a small robot crime ring) when it happened, and all traces of merriment had vanished from their faces as they stared at Ra Thor in concern.

 "Are you alright?"

 "Are you malfunctioning?"